rachelnadia/week-two/notes.md

 - does this make the history more democratic?

     - becomes more of a "people's history" rather than from the perspective of the historian

     - does this eliminate bias?

--
+- connects to the point made by Robert Darnton in the readings for week one: digitization is important, but more so it is democratization